5T33Z0/Clover-Crate/ACPI/README.md

 ![Bildschirmfoto 2021-05-16 um 08 31 09](https://user-images.githubusercontent.com/76865553/135732710-df439b95-b7b9-4e88-bd47-0bc082ec63a6.png)

-**Note**: No info present in the manual.
-I guess you can add SSDTs from the `ACPI/patched` folder which should be omitted from loading.
+Yo can add SSDTs from the `ACPI/patched` folder which should be omitted from loading when booting the system.

+## Sorted Order

+Creates an array to load SSDTs in the `ACPI/patched` folder in the order specified in this list once you add an SSDT to this list.
+Only SSDTs present in this array will be loaded, namely in the specified order.

+In General, a problem with tables is their name.
+While it is not unusual for OEM Tabkes to use the national alphabet, or just no name, for Apple, it is inacceptable.
+The name has to be 4 characters of the Roman alphabet.
+Use "FixHeaders" to fix this issue.

 ### Debug